go-tubes/tubes-js/README.md

-# go-pts-client
+# tubes-js-client

-Client library for go-pts
+Client library for tubes